cpraveen/nla/README.md

 Mirrored at: https://www.github.com/cpraveen/nla

+## Python tutorial

+The codes are written in Python and as Jupyter notebooks.
+A short Python tutorial is available [here](http://www.github.com/cpraveen/python).

 ## DATA files

 Some of the notebooks need some files to run which must be downloaded from bitbucket.
 If you are running from terminal, you can download all files once